 - you feel that your anger seems out of control

-- your anger is impacting your relationships
+- your anger is affecting your relationships

 - your anger is hurting others